averagehuman/argskwargs.io/src/articles/2016/euclidean-division-python.rst

             a = b.q + r

-        and this is done by repeatedly subtracting 'b'.
+        and this is done by repeatedly subtracting 'b' until 'a < b'.

         This is an iterator which yields 'b' each time it is subtracted from the associated 'a', up until the point that 'a' becomes less than 'b'.
 Then